 The city of Buchara was the most beautiful in Persia.’

 from Sklovskij, ‘Marco Polo’, as quoted in the album’s booklet

-Nicola Alesini – clarinet, soprano sax, keyboards, drum programming; Pier Luigi Andreoni – piano, keyboards, percussion; Roger Eno – synthesiser; Arturo Stalteri – bouzuki; David Sylvian – vocals
+Nicola Alesini – clarinettino, soprano sax, keyboards, drum programming; Pier Luigi Andreoni – piano, keyboards, percussion; Roger Eno – synthesiser; Arturo Stalteri – bouzuki; David Sylvian – vocals

 Music by Nicola Alesini & David Sylvian.
 Lyrics by David Sylvian.

 Project & Production by Giampiero Bigazzi.
 From Marco Polo, Materiali Sonori, 1994

 David Sylvian recorded at Atma Studios, Minneapolis, Minnesota, engineered by Dave Kent